MetaMask/metamask-docs/docs/guide/create-dapp.md

 ``` bash
 npm install
 ```
-This will install all the neccessary dependencies we'll need for our project.
+This will install all the necessary dependencies we'll need for our project.
 This will have created a node_modules/ folder where all the dependencies are stored.

 Next run:
 ``` bash